 The Cumbernauld Theatre Group formed in 1960.
 Early members of the group included CDC Chief Planning Officer Derek Lyddon, Tom and Jenny Laurie, Bill Thomson, Sam Shearer, and Robert Bowie.
 Various cultural facilities were planned in Cumbernauld Town Centre but these either took time or never materialised.
 The Group converted the cottages at Braehead into a community theatre for drama, music, poetry, lectures, and art exhibitions in 1962.
+The building opened as the Cottage Theatre on 1 February 1963 (HES Online consultation report: Mackenzie, I. p.
+7)

-Uptake in membership led the Theatre Group to seek planning permission after 1965 for the addition of a 250-seat theatre/cinema/gallery space, theatre bar and courtyard area on sloping ground to the rear of the cottages.
-These works were carried out in phases as funds allowed and are understood to have been completed by 1972 (Theatres Trust).
+Uptake in membership led the Theatre Group to seek planning permission for the addition of a 200-seat theatre, cinema and gallery space, theatre bar and courtyard area on sloping ground to the rear of the cottages (The Scotsman, 1965).
+These works were carried out in phases as funds allowed.